londelidess/LangChain-AutoTask-Generator/README.md

 ## Contribution

 Every contribution makes a difference!
 Whether it's a new feature proposal, bug reporting, or general feedback, we appreciate them all.
-For specific issues or bugs, feel free to check the [issues page](link-to-issues-page).
+For specific issues or bugs, feel free to check at [vercel](https://lang-chain-auto-task-generator.vercel.app/).

 ## Credits